-- 1. Three out of state adjudicators will judge secondary theatre entries. - The central role of the adjudicator is to provide useful critical feedback, in a thoughtful, caring way.
+- 1. Three out of state adjudicators will judge secondary theatre entries. - 2.
+The central role of the adjudicator is to provide useful critical feedback, in a thoughtful, caring way.
 Adjudicators should provide feedback that helps participants grow as artists and people, through enriched understanding of their own collaborative work. - All adjudicators will be asked to participate in a festival adjudicators meeting where the Secondary Chair and MTA President will answer questions and clarify expectations. - 4.
 Public adjudication happens at the conclusion of each production in the festival. - a.
 Adjudication will not exceed 15 total minutes, with each adjudicator being afforded 5 minutes of verbal feedback. - b.
 Responses should consist of a positive general assessment of each production and should include the adjudicator's strongest impression of specific elements of the production. - c.
-Constructive criticism should be coupled with positive reinforcement. - 5.
-Best practices for all adjudication include: - a.
-Positive reinforcement to each performing school group about the strengths of their work alongside constructive, critical feedback to help the artists grow.
+Constructive criticism should be coupled with positive reinforcement. - Best practices for all adjudication include: - a.
+Positive reinforcement to each performing school group about the strengths of their work alongside constructive, critical feedback to help the artists grow. - b.
+Clear suggestions and observations about how the work could be stronger. - i.
+Provide questions for the artists to consider and answer for themselves. - ii.
+Provide concrete proposals or creative alternatives. - c.
+Specific, detailed commentary about all theatrical elements. - i.
+Where possible, provide specific examples and observation about as many participant roles as are applicable - ii.
+Participant roles may include but are not limited to design, direction, performance, writing, music, choreography - iii.
+As possible, address how the multiple elements work together in each production. - d.
+Sensitivity to the participants and acknowledgment of challenges and limitations faced by the performing group.